patternfly/patternfly-elements/elements/pfe-page-status/README.md

 ## Code style

-Docs Status (and all PatternFly Elements) use [Prettier][prettier] to auto-format JS and JSON.
+Page Status (and all PatternFly Elements) use [Prettier][prettier] to auto-format JS and JSON.
 The style rules get applied when you commit a change.
 If you choose to, you can [integrate your editor][prettier-ed] with Prettier to have the style rules applied on every save.

 [prettier]: https://github.com/prettier/prettier/
 [prettier-ed]: https://github.com/prettier/prettier/#editor-integration